 In return for this support ask if they can also support you by:

 - if they have any recommendations about who could replace them.

 Naturally, if an employee is angry with you they may not be ready to accept your support or return any favours.
-So, at this point the best thing you can do is “kill them with kindness”.
-As a result, they should not have any or many last minute reasons to hate you more or complain about.
+So, at this point, the best thing you can do is “kill them with kindness”.
+As a result, they should not have any or many last-minute reasons to hate you more or complain about you.